googlegenomics/readthedocs/docs/source/includes/elasticluster_setup.rst

 4. Install elasticluster (select one):

-    The `googlegenomics github organization`_ maintains a fork of elasticluster to ensure that relevant Google Cloud features are available through elasticluster.
-Pull requests are submitted to the master branch for all such features, and development is coordinated with S3IT_.
+    The `googlegenomics github organization`_ maintains a fork of elasticluster.
+The purpose of this fork is to provide Google Cloud bug fixes and enhancements.
+All such changes are submitted as puull requests to the mainline branch, and development is coordinated with S3IT_.

+    There is currently one significant feature in the googlegenomics fork, that is still an open `pull request <https://github.com/gc3-uzh-ch/elasticluster/pull/158>`_ to mainline
+    (setting the boot disk type and size).

     a.
 From github (mbookman fork with Google-specific updates)